-Ethical consumption is on the rise and people across the world are demanding products not only good for themselves, but for the planet and all other creatures on it.
+Ethical consumption is on the rise and people across the world are demanding products that are not only good for themselves, but for the planet and all creatures on it.

 We believe that regardless of what your diet is (vegan, vegetarian or omnivore) none of your cosmetic and body care products need to contain animal ingredients.

 While referring to two totally different parts of sourcing and production, the two are not so dissimilar at their core philosophy of protecting animal rights.

 Despite that, every once in a while there arises an ethical gap between the two principals in which you’ll find products that tick one, but strangely not the other.
 For instance:

 - Cruelty-free products, while not tested on animals, may still contain animal ingredients or by-products which would have necessitated the death of an animal.
 This, of course, begs the question – are these products truly cruelty-free?

 - Vegan products, while they don’t contain any animal ingredients, may still be tested on animals, which is surely not in the spirit of veganism?

 We go much deeper into how to avoid some common pitfalls into this gap in another article, so let’s move on to hair.